danbev/learning-ai/notes/ggml.md

     return !!(bitset[i >> BITSET_SHR] & (1u << (i & BITSET_MASK)));
 }
 ```
-So lets take a look at a concreate example and lets say that `i` is 37:
+So lets take a look at a concrete example and lets say that `i` is 37:
 ```
 i = 37
 BITSET_SHR = 5